redpesk-core/afb-binding/migration-to-binding-v4.md

 measured in bindings v3 when using the JSON encoding format and the library json-c.

-These poor performances can be fight by using an other library for JSON, a library that would enforce the serialisation instead of the internal data manipulation.
-A quick study showed that the main cause would remain and that JSON encoding is somtime a flaw.
+These poor performances can be fighten by using an other library for JSON, a library that would enforce the serialisation instead of the internal data manipulation.
+A quick study showed that the main cause would remain and that JSON encoding is a flaw.

 A change of serialisation format, for a more efficient one, like CBOR, could also lead to the same situation.

-Even more, switching from format A to format B would let aside the case of formats C, D, E, ...

-**** REFORMULER CIDESSOUS
 Solving any of the above issues with the API version 3 of bindings is not wanted because after that the programming model would not be clear.